ArnoCan/pyfilesysobjects/README.md

 Major Changes:

-* Did some basic concept work on PATH names in conformance to IEEE/1003.1, UNC, CIFS/SMB, including URIs for 'file://'
+* Dropped 'findRelPathInUpperTree', is provided by others

+* Minor fixes

+* Added some UseCases for glob input/output

+* Changed to absolute paths of subcalls of pzsourceinfo for platform independency

 **ToDo**: